C cheatsheet

 - Declare

-.
-In this case, both operands are interpreted as -1 and0xffffffff
+0xffto char in the comparison:(chat)0xff.
+In this case, both operands are interpreted as -1 and0xffffffffis be compared to0xffffffff.

 Structures